neuefische/web-exercises/sessions/backend-read/products/README.md

 You can find the fish shop data in [this folder](./resources/).

 - The files are already in the correct structure for the app.
-  - `products.json` contains the data for the all fish,
+  - `products.json` contains the data for the first task, and
-  - `reviews.json` contain the data for all reviews.
+  - `bonus-products.json` and `bonus-reviews.json` contain the data for the bonus task.
-- Import them into the correct collection of your MongoDB when you are asked to.
+- Import them into the correct collection of your remote MongoDB when you are asked to.

 ## Development